AC-Polymer-SDL-4/Stirring-Module/README.md

 ## 3d: Assemble Electronics Casing (Optional)
 Finally, insert the side panels into the side module and the lids to complete the assembly of the electronics.

+-->
-# Step 4: Operating the Stirring Module
+# Operating the Stirring Module
-1. Download Visual Studio Code and Python.
+1. Download Visual Studio Code (VS Code) and Python.
 2. Download the MicroPico Extension, which will be used to control the RPi.
 3. Plug in the USB-B end of the cable into the RPi and the USB A end into your computer, while pressing the BOOTSEL button on the RPi.
 This should open a file directory for the RPi on your computer.
-4. Flash the RPi by downloading the [UF2 file for the RPi Pico W](https://www.raspberrypi.com/documentation/microcontrollers/micropython.html) and transferring the file into the RPi's directory.
+4. **Flash the RPi** by downloading the [UF2 file for the RPi Pico W](https://www.raspberrypi.com/documentation/microcontrollers/micropython.html) and transferring the file into the RPi's directory.
 The file directory should disappear from your files explorer.
-Unplug and replug in the RPi to your computer.
+Unplug and replug the RPi to your computer.
+5. Download `stirring_module.py` and open it in VS Code.
+Feel free to edit this script to accomodate for different uses, for example changing the stir speed and duration.

+This simple program contains 3 methods for operating the fan, which will be explained below and are also documented in comments within the script.
+These methods are called in a try-escape block where the program can be stopped by pressing `ctrl+x` on the keyboard.
+- `initialize_fans()`: This function is for initializing pulse width modulation (PWM) at the given GPIO pin where the fans & PCB are connected to.
+Be sure to save the returned object as it will be required for calling the subsequent functions.
+- `stir()`: commands the fans to stir at a given power (0-100), controlled through pwm signals, for a designated amount of time.
+- `stop()`: stops the fans
+- `fans.deinit()`: deinitializes the signal for the pin.
+It is to be used at the very end of the program.

+6. To run the file, right click in the editor and select **"Upload file to Pico"** and **"Run File on Pico"** afterwards.

+*Congratulations you are all set for using the stirring module!*